 A thigh muscle strain or quadriceps strain is a tear in one of the quadriceps muscles at the front of the thigh.
-It is common in sprinting and jumping-related sports.
-Other common muscle strains in the thigh area are Hamstring strains and Groin strains.
+It is a common injury in sprinting and jumping-related sports.
+Treatment consists of immediate first followed by a full step-by-step rehabilitation program.

 Medically reviewed by Dr Chaminda Goonetilleke, 10th Jan.
 2022.